 The Misuse of Therapeutic Language in Yoga Spaces

-I personally had not encountered either of the teachers from this school before, so I did my research before writing this.
-I came across an interview in which one of them speaks openly about wanting to “evoke and encourage (yoga) students to face their most emergent shadow aspects.”
-This alone should raise alarm bells.
-It reflects a belief that yoga teachers have the right to initiate psychological transformation.
-It suggests an agenda of emotional excavation and identity disruption framed as spiritual growth.
-When he goes on to describe yoga as a platform for trauma resolution and psycho-emotional integration, it makes me wonder what yoga lineage he is talking about.
-And if yoga is the platform, then doesn’t it make sense to use only yogic tools and techniques?
-Trauma resolution is a clinical process, not a yoga workshop exercise, and positioning oneself as a guide who can dismantle someone’s sense of self and rebuild it anew is not a mark of insight but a significant ethical risk.
+I had not encountered either of the teachers from this school before, so I did some research before writing this.
+I came across an interview in which one of them spoke openly about wanting to “evoke and encourage [yoga] students to face their most emergent shadow aspects.”
+This alone should raise an alarm.
+It reflects a belief that yoga teachers have the right to initiate psychological transformation, suggesting an agenda of emotional excavation and identity disruption framed as spiritual growth.
+He goes on to describe yoga as a platform for trauma resolution and psycho-emotional integration, which made me wonder which lineage he is referring to.
+If yoga is the platform, then surely only yoga tools should be used.
+Trauma resolution, however, is a clinical process, not a yoga workshop exercise.

 This leads to a broader and crucial point: yoga is not psychotherapy, and the two should not be casually blended.
 Yoga can absolutely support healing, but it does so through its own tools and within its own boundaries.
 Asana helps people reconnect to their bodies, build strength and agency, and develop interoceptive awareness.
-Pranayama, when offered skilfully, supports nervous system regulation.
+Pranayama, when offered skilfully, can support nervous system regulation.
 Mindfulness and meditation have been shown to improve emotional regulation and reduce stress reactivity.
-These practices create conditions that can aid healing, but they do not directly involve re-entering traumatic memories or processing deeply held pain.
-No yoga lineage instructs teachers to guide students to relive traumatic events, unearth childhood wounds, or forgive their parents in a group circle.
-Such practices do not belong to yoga, yoga therapy (and as already said, not even to contemporary psychotherapy).
+These practices can create conditions that support healing, but they do not involve leading people into traumatic memories or processing deeply held pain.
+No yoga lineage trains teachers to guide students to relive traumatic events, unearth childhood wounds, or forgive their parents in a group circle.
+Such practices do not belong to yoga, or to yoga therapy, and, as already noted, not even to contemporary psychotherapy.

-With all of my credentials, when someone with a more complex trauma reaches out, I refer them to those who are more experienced in trauma work.
-I am shocked to see how lightly people with no relevant education or experience dare to step into territory that requires such precision, care and clinical understanding.
-It is astonishing how confidently some will make claims about 'healing' and 'transformation' without recognising the depth of responsibility that comes with this work.
+With all of my credentials, when someone with complex trauma reaches out, I refer them to professionals who specialise in trauma work.
+I am consistently shocked by how lightly people with no relevant education or experience step into territory that requires such precision, care and clinical understanding.
+It is astonishing how confidently some will make claims about “healing” and “transformation” without recognising the depth of responsibility that comes with this kind of work.

 Vulnerability Should Never Be Exploited